-Adoption of amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan and to amend certain other terms of the plan
+In order to continue to recruit and retain talented employees, adoption of amendments to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan and to amend certain other terms of the plan

-You may vote "FOR," "AGAINST" or "ABSTAIN" on the adoption of an amendment to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on the adoption of an amendment to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan.
 If a quorum is present, adoption of the amendment requires that the number of votes cast at the annual meeting in favor of adoption exceeds the number of votes cast opposing adoption.
-Abstentions and broker non-votes (shares held by brokers that do not have discretionary authority to vote on a matter and have not received voting instructions from their clients) will have no effect.
+Abstentions and broker non-votes will have no effect.